neo4j/neo4j-dotnet-driver/README.md

 ## For Application Developers
 This section is prepared for application developers who would like to use this driver in application projects for connecting to a Neo4j instance or a Neo4j cluster.

+### What's New
+* Upcoming version is now named as 4.0.0 instead of 2.0.0 to better align with server versions.
+* Bolt V4.0 is implemented in the 4.0.0 driver.
+* Reactive API is available under namespace `Neo4j.Driver.Reactive` when using together with Neo4j 4.0 databases.
+* Multi-databases support is added.
+Database can be selected for each session on creation with `SessionConfig#ForDatabase`.
+* A new feature detection method `IDriver#SupportsMultiDbAsync` is added for querying if the remote database supports multi-databases.
+* A new `IDriver#VerifyConnectivityAsync` method is introduced for verify the availability of remote DBMS.
+### Breaking Changes
+* Encrypted is turned off by default.
+When encryption is explicitly enabled, the default trust mode is to trust the certificates that are trusted by underlying operating system, and hostname verification is enforced by default.
+* v1 is removed from drivers' package name.
+All public APIs are under the namespace `Neo4j.Driver` instead of the old `Neo4j.Driver.V1`.
+* The `Neo4j.Driver` package contains only the asynchronous API.
+Synchronous session API has been moved to the namespace `Neo4j.Driver.Simple`.
+* A new `neo4j` scheme is added and designed to work with all possible 4.0 server deployments. `bolt` scheme is still available for explicit direct connections with a single instance and/or a single member in a cluster.
+For 3.x servers, `neo4j` replaces `bolt+routing`.
+* Asynchronous methods have been extracted out and put in interfaces prefixed with `IAsync`, whereas synchronous methods are kept under the old interface but live in package `Neo4j.Driver.Simple`.
+This change ensures that blocking and no-blocking APIs can never be mixed together.
+* `IDriver#Session` methods now make use of a session option builder rather than method arguments.
+* Bookmark has changed from a `string` and/or a list of strings to a `Bookmark` object.
+* `ITransaction#Success` is replaced with `ITransaction#Commit`.
+However unlike `ITransaction#Success` which only marks the transaction to be successful and then waits for `ITransaction#Dispose` to actually perform the real commit, `ITransaction#Commit` commits the transaction immediately.
+ Similarly, `ITransaction#Failure` is replaced with `ITransaction#Rollback`.
+A transaction in 4.0 can only be committed OR rolled back once.
+ If a transaction is not committed explicitly using `ITransaction#Commit`, `ITransaction#Dispose` will roll back the transaction.
+* `Statement` has been renamed to `Query`. `IStatementResult` has been simplified to `IResult`.
+Similarly, `IStatementResultCursor` has been renamed to `IResultCursor`.
+* A result can only be consumed once.
+A result is consumed if either the query result has been discarded by invoking `IResult#Consume` and/or the outer scope where the result is created, such as a transaction or a session, has been closed.
+Attempts to access consumed results will be responded with a `ResultConsumedException`.
+* `LoadBalancingStrategy` is removed from `Config` class and the drivers always default to `LeastConnectedStrategy`.
+* The `IDriverLogger` has been renamed to `ILogger`.
+* `TrustStrategy` is replaced with `TrustManager`.

 ### Getting the Driver

-The Neo4j Driver is distributed exclusively via [Nuget](https://www.nuget.org/packages/Neo4j.Driver).
+The Neo4j driver is distributed under three packages:
+* [Neo4j.Driver](https://www.nuget.org/packages/Neo4j.Driver/) provides an independent asynchronous driver.
+* [Neo4j.Driver.Simple](https://www.nuget.org/packages/Neo4j.Driver.Simple/) for accessing Neo4j via synchronous API.
+* [Neo4j.Driver.Reactive](https://www.nuget.org/packages/Neo4j.Driver.Reactive/) for accessing Neo4j via reactive API.

-Add the driver to your project using the Nuget Package Manager:
+Add the asynchronous driver to your project using the Nuget Package Manager:
 ```posh
 PM> Install-Package Neo4j.Driver
 ```

-There is also a strong named version of the driver available on Nuget as [Neo4j.Driver.Signed](https://www.nuget.org/packages/Neo4j.Driver.Signed).
+There is also a strong named version of each driver package available on Nuget such as [Neo4j.Driver.Signed](https://www.nuget.org/packages/Neo4j.Driver.Signed).
 Both packages contain the same version of the driver, only the latter is strong named. _Consider using the strong named version only if your project is strong named and/or you are forced to use strong named dependencies._

-Add the strong named version of the driver to your project using the Nuget Package Manager:
+Add the strong named version of the asynchronous driver to your project using the Nuget Package Manager:
 ```posh
 PM> Install-Package Neo4j.Driver.Signed
 ```